-The best AI companies don't write prompts by hand.
+The best AI teams do not write prompts by hand and hope.
 They generate them programmatically.

 Manual prompt engineering is writing assembly.
 It works, but it doesn't scale.
 When you're handling thousands of edge cases across multiple models, you need a compiler.
 DSPy is that compiler.
 You define what you want (signatures), and the framework optimizes how to get it.